Virginia / Chesterfield County

 Neighbors

-Residents of Chester benefit from a strong local economy, with a median household income close to $89,000 and a low poverty rate of 6.9%.
-The majority of adults have at least a high school diploma, and nearly a third hold a bachelor's degree or higher.
-Commute times average about 28 minutes, and the community maintains a low unemployment rate, making it appealing for working professionals and families.
+The neighborhood boasts a healthy median household income of $88,900 and a low poverty rate of 6.9%.
+Over 92% of residents have at least a high school diploma, and nearly 33% hold a bachelor's degree or higher.
+Commute times average 28 minutes, and almost 1% use public transportation, reflecting the area's accessibility and educated population.

 $46,250